cjkenn13/assign1git/README.md

 # assign1git
 Chris Kennedy
 First Comment
-This is a change on new branch.
+This is a change on new branch that is merged.